Camille Torrend

 Camille Torrend (1875-1961) was a Portuguese clergyman and mycologist.
 He was active in France, Portugal, Ireland and Brazil.
 He was a professor of botany and phytopathology at the Imperial Agricultural School of Bahia.
+Torrend edited the exsiccata Fungi selecti exsiccati.

 Torrend described the fungi genera of; Amauroderma aurantiacum, Adustomyces, and Lignosus.

 The fungal genera of Torrendia (the family Amanitaceae) and Torrendiella (in the family Sclerotiniaceae) were both named after him.